Help File V2.0

 After we download this data we go a step further.
 We take the places associated with each of these significant life events and we geocode them.
 This means we take the information about the event location and we tie that to specific geographic coordinates (latitude and longitude).
 We store this location in the app and use it to plot all these life events on an interactive Google Map.

 We use sophisticated algorithms to try to identify the correct location where it took place.
 However, if the data in your FamilySearch Family Tree is not “standardized” we may have trouble identifying the correct location.
 When this happens, you will see an icon like this to show that we don’t know where this took place.
 Usually the location is incomplete or uses abbreviations we couldn’t recognize.
 In this case, you may want to go back to FamilySearch and correct the data.
-Once you have made corrections in FamilySearch, you can Refresh the data in The Family Nexus app for iPhone and see if we were able to plot the location!
+Once you have made corrections in FamilySearch, you can Refresh the data in The Family Nexus app for iPhone and Android and see if we were able to plot the location!
 You can refresh by pulling down on the screen from the Person Details and releasing.

 You will notice that we put a map pin in the center of the most specific place name provided for an event.
 If your great-grandmother was born in “Pike County, Kentucky” we will place a map pin in the geographic center of Pike County.
 If your FamilySearch data indicates she was born in “Prestonsburg, Floyd, Kentucky, United States” we will place a map pin in the center of the town of Prestonsburg.